umamaheshmadala/sync_warp/docs/epics/EPIC_4_Business_Features.md

 ---

-## Story 4.4: Search & Discovery + Favorites/Wishlist Management ✅ COMPLETE + TESTED
+## Story 4.4: Search & Discovery + Favorites/Wishlist Management ✅ COMPLETE + TESTED → 🔄 MERGING INTO 4.11
 **What you'll see**: Complete search system with comprehensive favorites and wishlist management.

+**Status**: ✅ Fully functional | 🔄 Being merged into Story 4.11 (Follow Business)

 **User Experience**:
 - ✅ As a user, I want to search for businesses near me